Resources for Blind/Dyslexic

 Web-Braille is a web-based service that provides access to thousands of Braille books, magazines, and music scores produced by the National Library Service for the Blind and Physically Handicapped (NLS), Library of Congress.
 The service also includes a growing collection of titles transcribed locally for cooperating network libraries.
 The Web-Braille site is password-protected, and all files are in an electronic form of contracted braille that requires the use of special equipment for access.

-Contact the Voices of Vision Talking Book Center for Web-Braille service.
+Contact the Illinois Talking Book Outreach Center for Web-Braille service.

 Offers digitized reading by phone of many local and national newspapers including the Chicago Tribune, Daily Herald, New York Times, and USA Today.
 Recent additions include five Spanish language newspapers and many popular magazine titles.
 For further information and registration, contact the National Federation for the Blind at 1.866.504.7300.